How To Negotiate Freight Rates

 Getting a grip on the art of negotiating your ocean shipping rates is an important part of your job and the company’s bottom line.

-Whichever forms these negotiations take - either as a direct negotiation, an RFQ or an indirect negotiation - here are some tactics that will help you excel in your freight rate negotiation.
+Whichever forms these negotiations take - either as a direct negotiation, an RFQ or an indirect negotiation - here are some tactics that will help you excel in your ocean freight rate negotiation.

 Drop The Boxing Gloves